EgosOwn/EgosOwn/README.md

 I run a [Monero](https://getmonero.org/) node with open RPC and TLS for anyone to use.
 I believe Monero is an imperfect solution for 'electronic cash', but it is the best that is available today.

-The Monero node script checks if the node rpc endpoint is responding and changes the status in this file accordingly.
+This Monero node script checks if the node rpc endpoint is responding and changes the status in this file accordingly.

 --- /xmr.sh